jonwhittlestone/notes/_posts/2023-02-13-quotes-on-knowledge.md

 <img src="https://i.imgur.com/dQLBIgi.jpg">
 </div>

-In the last few years I've managed to wean myself of my Hacker News addiction but only subscribing to the weekly digest email, [HackerNewsLetter](https://hackernewsletter.com/?ref=find-your-newsletter)
+In the last few years I've managed to wean myself of my Hacker News addiction by only subscribing to the weekly digest email, [HackerNewsLetter](https://hackernewsletter.com/?ref=find-your-newsletter)

 It's an excellent resource, thank-you team!